Los Angeles Grand Theft Attorney

-Grand Theft is defined in Section 487 of the California Penal Code, generally, as a theft of something valued over $950.
-Under more specific circumstances, such as when the theft was produce, farm animals, or sea life, a Grand Theft charge can be levied over a mere $250 worth of property.
+Per California Penal Code (PC) 487, you can be charged with grand theft for stealing someone else’s property, money, or labor valued at $950 or more.
+Under more specific circumstances, such as when the theft was produce, farm animals, or sea life, a grand theft charge can be levied over a mere $250 worth of property.

 Penalties for Grand Theft